damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Video
 {:.no_toc}

-The video below has three parts: creating a Kubernetes cluster, installing GitLab on it, and going thought the software development lifecycle.
+The video below has three parts: creating a Kubernetes cluster, installing GitLab on it, and going through the software development lifecycle.
 Skip to [15:41](http://www.youtube.com/watch?v=-3A8mdJl_icM#t=15m41s) to see the software development lifecycle part.
 Our goal is to reduce its length to 12 minutes, less than 5 minutes for each part.

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/3A8mdJl_icM" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-## Overview
+## Overview: Continuous Delivery with GitLab and Kubernetes
 {:.no_toc}

+GitLab is the leading single tenant development platform that covers 100% of your software development lifecycle.
+It connects every step of your worklfow, helping you bring modern applications from idea to production, quickly and reliably.

+Today, modern software development teams are working to achieve a state of continuous delivery so that they can deliver value to their customers in any competitive climate.
+It’s important to remember that the goal of continuous delivery is not just about automating your deployments, it’s also about identifying bottlenecks in your deployment process and streamlining those over time.
+Architecting for Continuous Delivery requires smaller codebases, version control for everything, automated testing, support for complex build and deploy configurations, and finally end-to-end visibility and traceability so you can work to improve your software development process over time.

+Getting this right will allow your team to quickly get an idea into production, get fast feedback, and rapidly iterate towards a better product.
+But for most teams, setting up continuous delivery systems is incredibly difficult.
+We built GitLab to make continuous delivery more accessible to all teams.
+In the next 20 minutes, I’ll show you how teams use our platform to streamline their software supply chain, reduce cycle time, and continuously deliver great software.

-This demonstration is designed to highlight [GitLab’s open set of tools for the software development lifecycle](https://about.gitlab.com/direction/#scope), from idea to production, through chat, issues, planning, merge request, CI, and CD.
+This demonstration will highlight [GitLab’s single platform for the full software development lifecycle](https://about.gitlab.com/direction/#scope), from idea to production, through chat, issues, planning, merge request, CI, CD, measurement, and monitoring.

 ![](handbook/sales/lifecycle.png)